 It is a well-known fact that human psychology is such that when we are confused, instead of trying to make a decision, we will avoid making it.
 That applies as much to visitors to your website, as it does to anyone else.

-With that in mind, your website design needs to have in place calls to action which are clear and leave no room for interpretation or doubt.
+With that in mind, your web design needs to have in place calls to action which are clear and leave no room for interpretation or doubt.

 If you have a page on which prospects fill in their details for a call back, make it absolutely clear what they should do.
 If you have an opt-in box where you want them to enter their name and email address, make that 100% apparent too.